 Please allow up to 5 business days before we can re-issue the W-2 to you.
 We will be happy to mail your reissued W-2 to your current address; please allow additional time for mailing.
-Contact Christine in Human Resources at Allison Gilli at 607-777-2193, or Tom Petersen at 607-777-2122.
+Contact the Student Payroll Service Center at 607-777-6284, or Tom Petersen at 607-777-2122.
 Questions regarding W-2 replacement policies should be directed to Cheryl Robinson-Boyett at 607-777-2129.

 In March of 2009, the ‘Making Work Pay’ economic stimulus package was implemented.
 Part of the package included a change in Federal tax withholding tables.
 This program could have caused a decrease in tax withholding for some employees, resulting in more net (take-home) pay each pay period.
 The significance of this decrease depends on tax withholding status, and taxable income.
 Employees are encouraged to review their own tax data to determine if changes may be necessary.
 Questions can be directed to Cheryl Robinson-Boyett at 607-777-2129.

 Although the HR office can confirm a pending payment, this usually requires contacting your department, because the paperwork for your appointment may not have been completed.
 If the paperwork was completed, then your time sheets may have arrived after the deadline.